nikitalebed/spring-ecommerce/README.md

   POST /{id}/quantity - Updates cart item, i.e. set product quantity POST /{id}/order - Create order from cart
   ```

+  First of all you have to go to ``` appliction.prperties ``` and change all personal properties to yours

   To run application just use:
   ```